 OnePlus Android 9.0 Pie Updates

-Between that move, the beta and Project Treble, OnePlus is already delivering the first Android Pie update just one month after Google’s release.
+Between that change, the beta and Project Treble, OnePlus delivered the first Android Pie update to the OnePlus 6 in September.
+Just a month after Google released it themselves.
 That’s the fastest the company has ever released new software.

 Will My OnePlus Get Android 9?